Nischal134/Nischal134/README.md

 <div align="center">

 ---
-*⚡ **Fun Fact:** I enjoy discussing cricket strategy as much as I enjoy optimizing a SQL query!*
+*⚡ **Fun Fact:** I enjoy discussing Business strategy as much as I enjoy optimizing a SQL query, to support my thought process!*

 </div>
 <!--
 **Nischal134/Nischal134** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->